 1. Gain informed consent from the focus child and parents before starting.

-2. Select volunteers carefully: choose pupils who are empathetic, reliable, and genuinely motivated.
+2. Select volunteers carefully: choose learners who are empathetic, reliable, and genuinely motivated.

 3. Train circle members with understanding of the focus child's needs and effective support strategies.